marekpsenka/marekpsenka.github.io/content/blog/rust-error-handling-part-one/index.md

 I hadn't seen these methods before.
 It only later when it struck me that the ideas pushed by Rust were not completely new, but improved on techniques that had been around for ages in some languages.

+This post is the first part of a series focused on error handling in Rust.
+In this installment I go over the basics and mainly discuss the philoshopy closing off with comparison to exceptions in C#.

 ## Simple Example